-- Loosen nut 🕦.
+- Loosen nut 1.

 - Loosen nuts 2.

 - Adjust the chain tension by turning adjusting screws 3 left and right.

-Chain tension 40 45 mm (1.57 1.77 in)

-Turn the adjusting screws 3

-the markings on the left and ri ght chain adjusters 4 are in

-the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks A. The rear wheel is then correctly aligned.
+Chain tension 40 45 mm (1.57 1.77 in) Turn the adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters 4 are in the same position relative to the reference marks (A).
+The rear wheel is then correctly aligned.